-Cape and the Islands: A Photographer's Dream!
+Cape Cod Photography: A Photographer's Dream!

 Cape Cod’s raw natural beauty, historic towns and fascinating people all make for excellent photo opportunities whether you’re a professional photographer or just want to capture the memories of a once-in-a-lifetime vacation, a special celebration or just a beautiful day in general.
 The beaches, sunsets, lighthouses, birds, waves, and sailboats are just a few of the subjects Cape Cod has for you to capture.

 Best Photo Spots on the Cape

 Beaches are at the top of the list of photogenic settings on Cape Cod.
 On the Cape Cod Bay side, expansive stretches of white sand reach out to meet the ocean waves and uninterrupted skyline.
 At low tide, the sand bars seem to go on forever.
 The shallow tide pools are full of fascinating marine life and breathtaking reflections of the sunset.
 On the other side of the Cape, the south and west facing beaches are known for dramatic sunsets that light up the water in spectacular shades of red, pink, and purple.
 Rocky shorelines, gentle surf, and the silhouette of the islands in the distance add to the beauty.
 To the east, sunrises are the main attraction, though the open ocean and breaking waves are an impressive image any time of day.

 Many beaches host views of iconic Cape Cod lighthouses.
 You’ll capture the essence of the Cape when you use one as an accent to a sunset, as the settings for a romantic portrait, or as the focal point itself.
 Nauset Light, Race Point, and Aquinnah (Gay Head) are all stunning against the colors of the sunset.
 Chatham Light is picture-perfect at sunrise and sunset, framed by the clouds and colors, or with the full moon breaking over the horizon out past Cape Poge.